lquirosd/P2PaLA/docs/help.md

   --merge_regions MERGE_REGIONS [MERGE_REGIONS ...]
                         Merge regions on PAGE file into a single one.
-Format --merge_regions r1:r2,r3 r4:r5, then r2 and r3 will be merged into r1 and r5 into r4 (default: None)
+Format --merge_regions r1:r2,r3 r4:r5, then r2 and r3 will be merged into r1 and r5 into r4 (default: {'$par':
+                        ['$pac']})
+  --approx_alg {optimal,trace}
+                        Algorith to approximate baseline to N segments.
+                        optimal: [Perez & Vidal, 1994] algorithm. trace: Use trace normalization algorithm. (default: optimal) --num_segments NUM_SEGMENTS
+                        Number of segments of the output baseline (default: 4) --max_vertex MAX_VERTEX
+                        Maximun number of vertex used to approximate the baselined when use 'optimal' algorithm (default: 10)

 Data Loader Parameters:
   --batch_size BATCH_SIZE